NAROCD/digital-business-card/README.md

 # Digital Business Card

 This is a digital business card application built with React.
+It allows you to create a personalized digital business card that can be shared easily.
+The application also generates a QR code for easy contact sharing.

 ## Features

-- Display contact information
+- **Display Contact Information**: Show your name, job title, email, and phone number.
-- Showcase professional skills and experience
+- **Showcase Professional Skills and Experience**: Highlight your skills and professional experience.
-- Provide links to social media profiles
+- **Provide Links to Social Media Profiles**: Include links to your LinkedIn, GitHub, Twitter, and other social media profiles.
-- Generate a QR code for easy contact sharing
+- **Generate a QR Code**: Create a QR code that links to your digital business card for easy sharing.

 ## Installation